View Service Times

 Finally, calibrate your monitor to the output device.
 Following these steps should help you achieve more accurate color results.

-The NEC MultiSync PA Series has created a new benchmark for accurate, consistent and repeatable color performance.
+The NEC MultiSync PA Series has created a benchmark for accurate, consistent and repeatable color performance.
 The monitor hood is also a valuable addition.

 We recommend that you submit files in sRGB; we also recommend setting your camera to sRGB.
 If you are managing your own color, follow our Color Management Tutorial to calibrate your monitor to Full Color as well.